 |[drive:][path]filename||Specifies the file you want to test.|

-|testfile-parameters||Specifies command-line information required by the file you want to test.|
+|testfile-parameters||Specifies command line information required by the file you want to test.|

-After Debug starts, type ? to display a list of debugging commands.
+After debug starts, type "?" to display a list of debugging commands.

-debug <press enter>
+debug <press Enter>

--D40:00 <TypeD40:00, and press enter>
+-D40:00 <TypeD40:00, and press Enter>

-Information about your computer ports would be displayed
+Information about your computer ports is displayed.

 -Q <Type Q, and press enter>